clbanning/mxj/readme.md

 mxj supplants the legacy x2j and j2x packages.
 If you want the old syntax, use mxj/x2j and mxj/j2x packages.

 <h4>Notices</h4>
-   - 2014-04-28: ValuesForPath() and NewMap() now accept path with indexed array references.
+	2014-09-18: inspired by NYTimes fork, added PrependAttrWithHyphen() to allow stripping hyphen from attribute tag.
-   - 2014-08-02: AnyXml() and AnyXmlIndent() will try to marshal arbitrary values to XML.
+	2014-08-02: AnyXml() and AnyXmlIndent() will try to marshal arbitrary values to XML.
+   2014-04-28: ValuesForPath() and NewMap() now accept path with indexed array references.

 <h4>Basic Unmarshal XML / JSON / struct</h4>
    - type Map map[string]interface{}